 Users and Groups¶

 Every environment has its own users and has roles available depending on the applications it is subscribed to.
 A role represents a grouping of permissions required to access an application.
-By modeling roles as SCIM groups, the User and Roles management follows the SCIM standard (System for Cross-domain Identity Management).
+By modeling roles as System for Cross-domain Identity Management (SCIM) groups, the User and Roles management follows the SCIM standard.

 Currently, within the user zone, SCIM groups are only used to represent roles.